iamdiyapcan/iamdiyapcan/README.md

 ## Hi there, welcome to my GitHub!

-I'm D. Can, a former TU Munich student with a computer engineering degree from Eastern Mediterrenean Univesity.
-(Currently at HM) I’m always intereseted to talk over AI, machine learning, and deep learning, but my general field is full-stack web development.
+I'm D. Can, a former TU Munich student with a computer engineering degree from Eastern Mediterrenean Univesity (Currently at HM).
+I’m always interested to talk over AI, machine learning, and deep learning, my general field is full-stack web development.

-Right now, I'm focused on building modern web apps with **React, Node.js, TypeScript, and GraphQL**, while also exploring **CI/CD, cloud deployment, and containerization**.
+I have background in many other tools but now, I'm focused on building modern web apps with **React, Node.js, TypeScript, and GraphQL**, while also exploring **CI/CD, cloud deployment, and containerization**.
 I love experimenting with new tech, improving my coding skills, and working on cool projects.

 If you want to connect, collaborate, or just say hi—feel free to reach out!